 We moved from desk to meeting room or as far as the kitchen to forage for coffee or snacks.
 We focused entirely on schedules and task lists and conversation was limited to what had to be done by whom, and when.

 As professionals there was a certain satisfaction in working hard towards a goal but were we happy?
 No.

 Busy might be socially desirable but busy is not always productive.
 Happy, on the other hand, can be both.

 So here are three easy ways to be happier and get more done.

 1. Get up, get out and move.
-You don't need to don Lycra and go for a lunch time run or gym session (unless that's what you do, and that's great).
-Just make the effort to leave your desk or other place of work a couple of times a day and take a walk.
+You don't need to don Lycra and go for a run.
+Just make the effort to leave your desk once a day and take a walk.
 Walk to get your lunch, walk around the block.
-If you work at home, walk outside and hang the washing out or walk to a local cafe with your laptop or notebook and work there for an hour or so then walk back.
+Maybe walk to a local cafe with your laptop, work there for an hour then walk back?

 3. Say thanks.
-Something as simple as saying 'thank you' has been shown to increase self-confidence and self-worth, improve trust, improve working relationships and generally just make the workplace a happier and more positive place.
+Something as simple as saying 'thank you' has been shown to increase self-confidence and self-worth, improve trust, improve working relationships and generally just make work a happier and more positive place.
 The flow on effect is a lot of buzzier, busier bees.
-For those of us who work from home or work alone, take time out to thank yourself or thank a colleague who helps you out.
+If you work from home or work alone, take time out to thank yourself or thank a colleague who helps you out.
 It's fast, it's free and it works.